 - Carver JR, Szalda D, Ky B. Asymptomatic cardiac toxicity in long-term cancer survivors: defining the population and recommendations for surveillance.
 Semin Oncol 2013;40:229-38.

-Keywords: Cardiotoxins, Cardiotoxicity, Dexrazoxane, Anthracyclines, Risk Factors, Cardiotonic Agents, Angiotensin Receptor Antagonists, Peptidyl-Dipeptidase A, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Angiotensin-Converting Enzyme Inhibitors, Vascular Endothelial Growth Factor A, Bradycardia, Radiation Oncology, Stroke Volume, Adrenergic beta-Antagonists, Heart Failure, Myocardial Ischemia, Risk Assessment, Hematology, Tachycardia, Echocardiography, Hypertension, Primary Prevention, Heart Valve Diseases, Biological Markers, Genetic Testing, Algorithms, Patient Care Team
+Keywords: Cardiotoxins, Cardiotoxicity, Dexrazoxane, Anthracyclines, Risk Factors, Cardiotonic Agents, Angiotensin Receptor Antagonists, Peptidyl-Dipeptidase A, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Angiotensin-Converting Enzyme Inhibitors, Vascular Endothelial Growth Factor A, Bradycardia, Radiation Oncology, Stroke Volume, Adrenergic beta-Antagonists, Heart Failure, Myocardial Ischemia, Risk Assessment, Hematology, Tachycardia, Echocardiography, Hypertension, Primary Prevention, Heart Valve Diseases, Biomarkers, Genetic Testing, Algorithms, Patient Care Team

 < Back to Listings